Sv443-Network/SvCoreLib/docs.md

 ```
 npm i svcorelib
 ```
-Troubleshooting: Make sure your workspace conains a `package.json` file.
+Troubleshooting: Make sure your workspace contains a `package.json` file.
 If not, use `npm init` to initialize your workspace with npm.

 <br><br><br><br><br>